aws-samples/aws-modernization-with-circleci/content/060_module_2/60_create_project.md

 ## Step 1 &mdash; Create an Express project

-For this module, we need to create a new Express project.
+For this module, we need to install Express into our app.
 Open your terminal and run:

 ```bash
 $ npm install -g express-generator